Villa Wedding in St. Thomas

 But even if you want my super-beautiful, standard 11-minute ceremony, it won’t take long-standing on the beach at mid-day before your face will feel like it’s going to melt.

 On the other hand, if you want those sparkling blue colors in the water and sky, a mid-day wedding works great but pick your beach wisely (some have breezes and shade, others don’t).
+I recommend Sapphire Beach as the overall best beach for just about anytime of day.

 *If you want a guide to my favorite beaches, CONTACT ME HERE and shoot me an email.

 Finally, please be mindful about choosing a big, heavy dress or a 3-piece suit…I want you to look your best and I also want you to be comfortable on your wedding day.
+I recently did a wedding where the groom was in a black tux.
+He looked amazing but I’m guessing he had a river running through it (if you know what I mean).

 If you choose a sunset ceremony, check out this sunset calendar for St. Thomas and plan on having the ceremony about an hour before sunset for the best lighting.
 (Please note that even though sunset might be at 6:45 pm on a particular day, some of the beaches are surrounded by hills and the sun will actually disappear at 6:15 pm.
 But don’t worry, I’ll help you choose the best time.)